 The Howard County Education Association, which represents more than 5,000 teachers and school staff in the county, has endorsed three non-incumbents—Ann DeLacy, David Gertler and for the county board of education.

 “We need change on the Board of Education,” said HCEA President Paul Lemle in an interview.
 “These are by far the most educated, best prepared, ready-to-serve candidates.”

 In a statement released by the HCEA, Lemle said, “The current members hold each other in contempt.
 This dichotomy is an inherent contradiction; the two states cannot coexist.”

-But Lemle said the HCEA chose not to endorse Siddiqui and Giles this year because of their votes to reduce time spent in literature and reading classes at the middle school level, entering into the Race to the Top grant process that enhanced and extended standardized testing, and failing to make a "good faith effort" to raise consensus on the Board.
+But Lemle said the HCEA chose not to endorse Siddiqui and Giles this year because of their votes in literature and reading classes at the middle school level, entering into the Race to the Top grant process that enhanced and extended standardized testing, and failing to make a "good faith effort" to raise consensus on the Board.

 Lemle said Dyer voted the right way on those issues.

 "We like Allen Dyer," said Lemle.
 "We think he's strong for educators, but he didn't receive the required support at our vote."